Reviewed by Wendy Marcason, RD, LDN

 Grilling and six packs go together!
 Throwing the right foods on the grill will help you gain muscle mass and definition when used in combination with a cardio and weight training regimen.
-Jim White, RDN, a spokesperson for the Academy of Nutrition and Dietetics, gives his best tips on how to fire up your six pack when you fire up your grill.
+Jim White, RDN, a spokesperson for the Academy of Nutrition and Dietetics, gives his best tips on how to fire up your six pack when you heat up your grill.

 1. Mind the Meat